Closed, circular energy system leading to CO2 neutral production and minimised environmental impact

 “MHI has been developing the use of artificial intelligence in our laboratory in Japan with the target to reach high levels of productivity and quality on our corrugators.
 We think that this corrugator together with the use of artificial intelligence can be the first of a new generation of corrugators with a new way of producing corrugated board,” said Giovanni Bettini, Head of Sales, Mitsubishi Heavy Industries Europe.

 The converting of the board also follows the latest technologies.
 One particularly impressive and beneficial feature is preheating of the board before printing.
-This will enable inks to penetrate better and will lead to improved printing quality as well as lower energy consumption.
+This enables inks to penetrate better and leads to improved printing quality as well as lower energy consumption.

-“The Halden production site will be unparalleled in the Nordics, and beyond.
+“The Halden production site is unparalleled in the Nordics, and beyond.
 Everything is state-of-the-art and built with the most up-to-date technologies.
-The location, next to the E6, is absolutely perfect and allows us to remain in the Østfold region, close to the current Peterson site.
-We are thrilled about this new and exciting chapter in Peterson’s long history,” said Dan Johannessen.
+The location, next to the E6, is absolutely perfect and allows us to remain in the Østfold region.
+We are thrilled about this new and exciting chapter,” said Dan Johannessen.

-As a result of the extensive automation, a total workforce of approximately 130 people will work at the new facility.
-Major redundancies were avoided, as part of Sarpsborg’s current workforce will take early retirement.
-On the other hand, additional recruitment of specific profiles is expected.
+As a result of the extensive automation, approximately 130 people work at the new facility.